oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/invocation_interfaces/README.md

 ## Prerequisites

 This sample is part of the FPGA code samples.
-It is categorized as a Tier 2 sample that demonstatres a compiler feature.
+It is categorized as a Tier 2 sample that demonstrates a compiler feature.

 ```mermaid
 flowchart LR